The Old Missions disappeared into the Neutral Zone and were never spoken of again.

 RELEASE DATE: September 1993

 Let’s get this out of the way: Picard.
 By a wide margin.
 And not just Picard.
 Worf, Data, Riker, heck, even Troi, Crusher.
 The original cast of “Star Trek” may be iconic, but the “Next Generation” cast feels like family.
 That being said, neither series inspired great games.
 Star Trek: The Next Generation improves upon Star Trek: 25th Anniversary by limiting the majority of the gameplay to the cockpit.
 Imagineering seemed to know that they couldn’t make an expansive “Next Generation” game on the NES, so they kept the scenarios in space.
 A smart move, but the cockpit has its limits.
 One doesn’t wish for the planet-exploring snoozefest that was 25thAnniversary, but a wider variety of missions would help the game immensely.
-Not even Patrick Stewart and his Mighty Dome of Thunder can save Next Generation from mediocrity.
+Not even Patrick Stewart’s stern, lovable visage can save Next Generation from mediocrity.

 What I’m hearing is, I’m too fat!